jackokaiser/vanlab/content/blogs/en_2022-summary.md

 ![Driven kilometers](https://res.cloudinary.com/vanderfool/image/upload/v1672418017/2022-trip/driven_km_zmwgyi.png "Driven kilometers per month")

 Less driving helped us decrease our fuel consumption, and thus our carbon footprint.
-I have calculated the carbon footprint of driving the van this year to 1562 kg CO2 equivalent (compared to 4656 kg in 2021).
+I have calculated the carbon footprint of driving the van this year to 1562 kg CO2 equivalent (compared to 4656 kg in 2021: that's a 33% reduction).
 Note that we did not tank the van in November and December.
-We also sporadically borrowed my mother's car to cover short distances, which I did not account for.
+We also sporadically borrowed my mother's car, which I did not account for.
+While at home, we mostly relied on public transportation.

 ![Fuel consumption](https://res.cloudinary.com/vanderfool/image/upload/v1672418032/2022-trip/tanked_volumes_icyyll.png "Fuel consumption")